 A review of 109 imaging studies found divergent associations of threat and deprivation with structural and functional neurodevelopmental outcomes in children.7 Experiences of deprivation, but not threat, have been found associated with the volume and function of frontoparietal cortical regions, suggesting deprivation’s likely effects on executive functioning.
 Exposure to threat, but not deprivation, was associated with reduced amygdala and hippocampal volume and elevated activation in the amygdala and to negatively-valenced stimuli, explaining findings of threat’s impact on enhanced threat detection, attention bias to threat, and emotional reactivity.
 Findings about the relationships between ELA and striatal reward circuits were less clear but suggest that deprivation and threat may have divergent consequences.

 Exploration of cognitive, affective, and neurodevelopmental characteristics that reflect differences in structural and functional brain development precipitated by facets of ELA is a rapidly developing area of research.
 Most of the published analyses test mediation of threat and deprivation by one or a small set of interrelated phenotypes at a time using path analysis methods.
 The impact of threat, but not deprivation, on psychopathology has been shown to be mediated by enhanced threat detection, increased attention bias to threat, cognitive and affective theory of mind, fear conditioning, disruptions in automatic emotion regulation, and earlier onset of puberty.8-14 Experiences of deprivation, but not threat, were found to be mediated by language ability and aspects of executive functioning (inhibitory control, working memory, and reasoning ability).15-18 Given that many of these cited characteristics influence one another, and are not mutually accounted for in mediation analyses, estimates of indirect effects found in analyses focusing on one emotional, cognitive, or developmental mediator at a time should not be imbued with causal interpretation.

+I miss more literature on mediation, do not just push to side with saying it's all path analyses

 We propose an analysis that looks at a large set of objectively measured characteristics that have been previously cited to mediate the effects of threat, deprivation, or both, and utilize penalized regression techniques to empirically identify the mediators that convey the strongest indirect pathways linking threat and deprivation to adolescent psychopathology.
 From an epidemiologic perspective, it is critical to establish which precursor phenotypes, measurable on a population scale and targetable with intervention, most saliently reflect biological changes precipitated by deprivation and threat.
 Ultimately, the completion of this analysis will add to our understanding of how emotional, cognitive, and developmental phenotypes are affected by adversity, and which constitute early signs of dysregulation that precipitates onset of psychopathology in adolescence.

+At this stage I lack understanding whether you will be studying mediation by imaging parameters or cognitive/behavioral/executive phenotypes

+Usually good to end with some hypotheses that are clear and easy to digest.

 Methods